tmflower/capstone-1/notes.md

 OTHER ISSUES:

--When the first or last letter appears more than once in a word, it is revealed along with the first or last.
-I thought my "if statements" in the template were written to only reveal the first and last using Jinja filters (also tried using index[0] and [length-1] but got same result).

 -Form fields do not clear when error excepted for same username...should they or can they?
         FIXED: added empty strings at form.username.data and form.password.data